James O'Keefe on the defensive after failed anti-Post plot

 James O'Keefe's anti-media organization Project Veritas schemed to hurt The Washington Post and help Roy Moore.

-But the Post exposed the plot -- and now O'Keefe is the one on the defensive.
+But the Post turned the tables and exposed the plot.
+Now O'Keefe is the one on the defensive.

 It's an extraordinary and sordid story that begins with a fake sexual assault allegation.
 The apparent goal was to discredit the real women who previously spoke with the Post about alleged sexual misconduct by Moore, the Republican nominee for Senate in Alabama.